grafana/plugin-tools/docusaurus/docs/metadata.md

 Requires Grafana version 10.3.0 or later.
 Currently, this is behind the `externalServiceAccounts` feature toggle.

-To try this feature out, follow the example provided [here](https://github.com/grafana/grafana-plugin-examples/blob/main/examples/app-with-service-account/README.md).
+To try this feature out, follow this [example](https://github.com/grafana/grafana-plugin-examples/blob/main/examples/app-with-service-account/README.md).

 ### Properties